CS FMP 200 - Car radio AEG - Free user manual and instructions

 SOUND ADJUSTMENT

-Press SEL button (10) to select the desired adjustment mode.
+Press the SEL button (10) to select the desired adjustment mode.
 The adjustment mode will change in the following order:

 a) TA SEEK OR TA ALARM